ThorstenBr/DAN2on3/README.md

 * The [ca65](https://github.com/cc65/cc65) 6502 assembler from  Ullrich von Bassewitz is required.
 * A utility ([A3Driverutil](https://github.com/robjustice/a3driverutil)) by Robert Justice to manipulate Apple /// SOS.DRIVER files is included.

-A prebuilt driver and disks are available in the [bin](/bin) folder.
+A prebuilt driver and disks in various formats are available.
+See [releases](https://github.com/ThorstenBr/DAN2on3/releases).